FAI Aeromodelling Commission (CIAM)

 There were 16 countries represented by 33 people.
 There were many so-called East-block countries present.
 The following western countries did not attend: GBR, BEL, SWI, and SWE.

 Preparation of new issue of Sporting Code Section 4 (Aeromodelling) approved.
 Effective 010168.

 In future in case of doubt the text of the English version will prevail i.l.o. the French one.

 The S/C Chairmen should choose the members of their S/C from a list with names submitted by each NAC (max.
 3 names per NAC possible).

-No mutations in Bureau or S/C Chairmen.
+No changes in Bureau or S/C Chairmen.

 CIAM Bureau Meeting April 10/11 in Frankfurt/Hirzenhain, Germany